pingno/pingno/README.md

 🚀 Building for Impact

-Hey there! 👋 I'm [Your Name], and I'm on a journey to merge my passion for technology with a deep-seated desire to make a positive impact.
+I'm on a journey to merge my passion for technology with a deep-seated desire to make a positive impact.
 My values have always revolved around cultivating a skillset that serves others—whether it's enhancing lives, fueling creative endeavors, or streamlining business processes.

 🌱 Tech Enthusiast & Developer-in-the-Making